 Publisher ad tag: Code that is placed on a publisher’s web page that calls an ad server for the purposes of displaying an advertisement.

 Publisher pixel: An object embedded in a web page (typically a 1×1 image pixel) that calls a web server for purposes of tracking some kind of user activity.

-Push advertising: Pro-active, partial screen, dynamic advertisement which comes in various formats.
+Push advertising: Pro-active, partial screen, a dynamic advertisement which comes in various formats.